 The thing is, whenever this kind of claim is made — from Tim Burton's Superman to Colin Trevorrow's Star Wars: Episode IX — it's hard to really know for sure that what you're advocating for would have actually been good.
 And as someone who believed, as a teenager that the 2000 Sci-Fi Channel version of Dune was the definitive filmed version, I have a hard time believing that Jodorowsky's Dune would have been the masterpiece that many film critics would have you believe.
 Yes, it looked cool, but the concept art for The Phantom Menace looks amazing, too, and I think we can all agree that film is less-than-stellar.
 In Russian Doll, the code phrase "Jodorowsky's Dune" gets Nadia (Natasha Lyonne) into a secret backroom behind a bar.
 For those who aren't sold on the imagined perfection of Jodorowsky's Dune, this feels like the perfect metaphor.
 And oddly, by using the Pink Floyd track in the trailer, Zimmer and Villeneuve are (briefly) throwing open that dark backroom, and reminding fans that they too, know the password.

-In fairness, there's no reason to believe that sometimes an Easter egg is just an Easter egg.
+In fairness, there's every reason to believe that sometimes an Easter egg is just an Easter egg.
 The use of Pink Floyd in the trailer can reference Jodorowsky's Dune without acquiring any of the baggage.
 And until the movie comes out, we won't really know.
 Let's just hope that the Arrakis doesn't end-up as a mobile planet imbued with the soul of Paul Atridies.
 Otherwise, this whole Easter egg thing will have gone way too far.

 Dune is expected to hit theaters in December 2020.